This article contains affiliate links, you can read my disclaimer here.

 Have at swim at a Fremantle Beach

-Fremantle has some of the best and cleanest city beaches in the world.
+Fremantle bveaches are some of the best and cleanest city beaches in the world.
 Spend a lazy day at South Beach where you can swim to the yellow pontoon, laze under the Pine trees and mingle with the myriad backpackers who seemingly make this their home during the warmer months.

 Port Beach and Leighton Beach in North Fremantle are other great spots for a dip in the Indian Ocean.
 Come here for a long walk along the beach or on windy days watch the kitesurfers.